playcanvas/developer.playcanvas.com/content/en/user-manual/optimization/load-time.md

 <img src="/images/user-manual/optimization/loading/virtual-voodoo-assets-not-ready.gif" style="max-width: 480px;" />

-With the assets being loaded in phases and giving something new for the user to interact and/or look at periodically, the user stays engaged despite a long loading time.
+With the assets being loaded in phases and giving something new for the user to interact with and/or look at periodically, the user stays engaged despite a long loading time.

 ### Further improvements